facs-conference/2024/call-for-papers/index.md

 # Scope

 FACS 2024 is concerned with how formal methods can be applied to component-based software and system development.
 Formal methods have provided foundations for component-based software through research on mathematical models for components, composition and adaptation, and rigorous approaches to verification, deployment, testing, and certification.
-Furthermore, we embrace a trend in recent FACS editions by introducing a new special track of “Formal Methods at Large”: it will accept submissions about advances based on formal methods across all kinds of software-intensive systems, possibly unrelated to components or composition.

 # Topics